Federation Park

 Come ANZAC Day, the park grows atmospheric with memory and respect during an early morning service honouring the brave souls of the past.
 After the heartfelt moments, stick around for morning tea with the locals or head to the pub to raise a glass to the fallen.

-Whether you're a history buff, an art admirer, or just looking for a quiet spot, Croydon's Sculpture Park and War Memorial invite you to stop a while.
-Let these steel tales and timeless tributes pull you in to Croydon's story.
+Whether you're a history buff, an art admirer, or just looking for a quiet spot, Croydon's sculptures and War Memorial invite you to stop a while.
+Let these steel tales and timeless tributes pull you into Croydon's story. .